Dartvauder/NeuroSandboxWebUI/README.md

 ## How to use:

-#### The interface has two tabs, LLM and Stable Diffusion.
-Select the one you need and follow the instructions
+#### Interface has two tabs: LLM and Stable Diffusion.
+Select the one you need and follow the instructions below

 ### LLM: